btcpayserver/btcpayserver-doc/docs/FAQ/Stores.md

     Customer: Can I pay the 100$ in bitcoin?
     You: Sure you can!
 Here is my BTC address, and the amount in BTC is 0.0025481 (100$ at the time of sending the message).
-    Costumer; Ohh, I totally missed your msg, my wallet says 0.0028 now, and I got to get extra as I put this in yesterday.
-Can I pay tomorrow?
+    Customer; Ohh, I totally missed your message, my wallet says 0.0028 now, and I need to buy more bitcoin.
+Can I pay you tomorrow?
     You: Oke, but we have to go through this again tomorrow.

 Instead, what you could do with BTCPay server, is use the [Payment Request](../PaymentRequests.md) function.